joaopalmeiro/ipma-cli/README.md

       - Destructuring: `let [_, second_year, third_year] = years;`.
       - It is possible to iterate over them, unlike tuples and structs (`for year in years.iter() { ... }`).
     - In memory, they (tuples, structs, and arrays) are all represented as adjacent bytes with no extra metadata/overhead.
+    - Pattern matching: similar to a switch statement.
+    - Use `impl` to add methods to enums.
+You can think of these as functions defined in a specific namespace. `self` ([keyword](https://doc.rust-lang.org/std/keyword.self.html)) is similar to Python.
 - [direnv](https://direnv.net/): to load and unload environment variables depending on the current directory.
 - [Zig](https://ziglang.org/) programming language.
 - [TextMate](https://macromates.com/):